yarikroterdamskiygmailcom/angular_landing/README.md

 #Backend

 1. clone the repository
-2. Go into back derictory
+2. Go into back directory
 3. npm install
 4. create in root of folder back .env file and enter your existing gmail and  your pass from this email You need this to test how email confirmation works example
 USER_NAME = test@gmail.com
 PASSWORD = 123456
-4. For correct work check this your gmail  Let less secure apps access your account https://support.google.com/accounts/answer/6010255?hl=en
+4. For correct work check this your Gmail  Let less secure apps access your account https://support.google.com/accounts/answer/6010255?hl=en

 5. I did not remove keys for stripe and paypal, you are free to use them for testing
-6. When you will test paypal payment you will be asked to enter test login and pass olena.topchii-buyer@gmail.com pass 10latapu
+6. When you will test paypal payment you will be asked to enter test login and pass

 for stripe you can use test card number 4242 4242 4242 4242

-7. Also, add tariff plans to the base you can do it wia postment http://API_URL/matches/tariff/create
+7. Also, add tariff plans to the base you can do it wia postmen http://API_URL/matches/tariff/create

 8.  npm run dev